shader-slang/spec/expressions.md

 \begin{Description}
-In contexts where a \kw{this} expression is valid, it refers to the implicit instance of the closest enclosing type declaration.
+In contexts where a `this` expression is valid, it refers to the implicit instance of the closest enclosing type declaration.
-The type of a \kw{this} expression is always \code{This}.
+The type of a `this` expression is always \code{This}.
 \end{Description}

-\begin{Incomplete}
-This section needs to deal with the rules for when \kw{this} is mutable vs. immutable.
+Issue: This section needs to deal with the rules for when `this` is mutable vs. immutable.
-\end{Incomplete}

 Parenthesized Expression {#expr.paren}
 -------------

 \begin{Description}
-An expression wrapped in parentheses \code{()} is a \SpecDef{parenthesized expression} and evaluates to the same value as the wrapped expression.
+An expression wrapped in parentheses \code{()} is a <dfn>parenthesized expression</dfn> and evaluates to the same value as the wrapped expression.
 \end{Description}

 \begin{Syntax}